HumbertoOntiveros/bme280-driver/README.md

 handsets, GPS modules or watches.

 ### Key features
-  -humidity, pressure and temperature abailable trought SYSFS.
+  - humidity, pressure and temperature abailable trought SYSFS.
-  -used interface : SPI.
+  - used interface : SPI.
-  -configuration trought DTB.
+  - configuration trought DTB.
-  -characteristic files abailables in sysfs for each physic magnitud.
+  - characteristic files abailables in sysfs for each physic magnitud.